camunda/camunda-docs/optimize_versioned_docs/version-3.13.0/apis-tools/optimize-api/tutorial.md

 }
 ```

 4. In your terminal, run `node cli.js optimize delete` to delete your dashboard.
+You will see a response similar to the following:

+`Dashboard 12345 was deleted!`

 ## If you get stuck